MFSJMenger/colt/README.rst

 Simple tool to create command line questions in Python.

+The user can answer the question on demand, or give a set of default answers via a config-file.

 The API consists of three classes and one functions:

 1. Question: namedtuple to contain the Question